|

 Important Safety Information!

-My Favorite Indoor Plants to Clean Air
+The Best Indoor Plants to Clean Air

 Adding indoor plants to your home will benefit you in more ways than one!
-In addition to removing toxins from the air, indoor plants also help to reduce stress, improve well-being, and add living beauty to your home.
+In addition to removing toxins from the air, indoor plants help reduce stress, improve well-being, and add living beauty to your home.

 Note: Plant Safety and Toxicity